Manannán mac Lir: O'Donnell's Kern

-In O'Donnell's Kern, Manannan appears as a kern or serving man at the courts of various historical personages from 16th Century Ireland.
+In the story "O'Donnell's Kern", Manannan appears as a kern or serving man at the courts of various historical personages from 16th Century Ireland.
 As a kern, Manannan is repeatedly described as wearing thinly striped clothing and leather brogues (shoes) soaking with water, having ears and half his sword protruding from his mantle, and carrying three scorched holly javelins (elsewhere described as a single javelin) in his right hand.
 In this guise, he again appears as a trickster, walking into his hosts' homes uninvited and undetected by the guardsmen.

 At Black Hugh O'Donnell's home in Ballyshannon, Manannan challenges the court musicians to a competition, and with a harp plays music so sweetly melodious that it can put anyone to sleep – including the suffering and dying.
 O'Donnell declares he has never heard such beautiful music and offers the kern new clothing; the kern refuses O'Donnell's gift and also refuses to stay in his court (indicating he must go to Cnoc Aine the next day), so O'Donnell has his men surround the kern to prevent his departure.
 Manannan again plays music, but this time the strain causes O'Donnell's men to hack each other to pieces with axes.
 When he leaves O'Donnell, Manannan extracts a fine of twenty cattle and land, and in exchange, rubs a magic herb on the gums of O'Donnell's slaughtered men that revives them to life.

 At the kern's next stop near Limerick, Shane Mac an Iarla invites the kern into his home, having heard of Manannan's reputation with reading and music, to which Manannan declares he is not impotent.
 However, when Shane brings the kern an instrument and a book, the kern is unable to read or play until Shane lampoons him.
 When Shane asks Manannan whether he has visited Desmond before, he declares that he was there with the Fianna, several millennia earlier.

 Next, the kern travels to Leinster to visit MacEochaidh, who is incapacitated with a broken leg and blood poisoning.
 When asked about his art, the kern declares that he is a healer and tells MacEochaidh that if he will put his stingy, churlish behavior past him he would be healed.
 Manannan then dresses MacEochaidh's leg with a healing herb, who immediately recovers from his affliction.
 MacEochaidh then throws a feast for Manannan and offers him his buxom daughter along with three hundred each of cattle, horses, sheep, and hogs.
 Before he can receive his reward, however, the kern flees MacEochaidh's house to his next destination.